xjyx/FEICP/README.md

   - **2. Getting those BSJs (back splicing reads) which can be mapped within introns**;
   - **3. Validate the whole intron can be retained within a circular RNA**.

 If you use FEICP in your study, please cite:
-Yan Yang.
-Characterization of EIciRNAs reveals their distinct sequence features and potential regulatory function in regulation of gene expression.
+Yinchong Zhong, Yan Yang et al. Characterization of EIciRNAs reveals their distinct sequence features and potential regulatory function in regulation of gene expression.
 Manuscript in preparation.
+Manuscript in press.

 # Prerequisites
 I have tested the pipeline on Red Hat 4.8.5-44 on a 64Bit machine with python 3.7.